The moduli of annuli in random conformal geometry

-We discuss a few directions that a subset of the authors and their collaborators are planning to investigate in subsequent works, and some open questions. \begin{enumerate} \item Our KPZ method for proving Theorems~\ref{thm:QAconj} and~\ref{thm-werner-partition} can extend to other models, such as uniform spanning tree and percolation.
-In a subsequent work we will carry this out for $\CLE_\kappa\in (4,8)$, which will extend results in Section~\ref{subsec:intro-CLE} to $\kappa\in(4,8)$ and confirm conjectures in this regime from~\cite{cardy06}. \xin{We will also prove Cardy's crossing formula for percolation on the annulus from~\cite{Cardy2002crossing}; see also~\cite{Dubedat-annulus}.}
+We discuss a few directions that a subset of the authors and their collaborators are planning to investigate in subsequent works, and some open questions. \begin{enumerate} \item Our KPZ method for proving Theorems~\ref{thm:QAconj} and~\ref{thm-werner-partition} can extend to other models, such as percolation.
+In a subsequent {work~\cite{Annulus-Per} with Xu and Zhuang, the third named author applied this method to prove Cardy's crossing formula for percolation on the annulus from~\cite{Cardy2002crossing,cardy06}.}

 \item We can consider variants of~\eqref{eq:KPZ} where we have one boundary marked point on the annulus.
 Combining with the conformal bootstrap results for Liouville CFT in~\cite{Wu22}, this will give interesting relations between the 1-point torus conformal block~\cite{GRSS-block} and SLE/CLE observables.